-Pregnancy (also called antepartum) or Postpartum Depression.
+Depression in Pregnancy or Postpartum.
 A woman with PPD might experience feelings of anger, sadness, irritability, guilt, lack of interest in the baby, changes in eating and sleeping habits, trouble concentrating, thoughts of hopelessness and sometimes even thoughts of harming the baby or herself.
 Learn more about PPD, including risk factors, symptoms and treatment options.

-Pregnancy (also called antepartum) or Postpartum Anxiety.
+Anxiety in Pregnancy or Postpartum.
 A woman with PPA may experience extreme worries and fears, often over the health and safety of the baby.
 Some women have panic attacks and might feel shortness of breath, chest pain, dizziness, a feeling of losing control, and numbness and tingling.
 Learn more about PPA, including risk factors, symptoms and treatment options.

-Pregnancy or Postpartum Obsessive-Compulsive Disorder.
+Obsessive-Compulsive Disorder in Pregnancy or Postpartum.
 Women with PPOCD can have repetitive, upsetting and unwanted thoughts or mental images (obsessions), and sometimes they need to do certain things over and over (compulsions) to reduce the anxiety caused by those thoughts.
 These moms find these thoughts very scary and unusual and are very unlikely to ever act on them.
 Learn more about PPOCD, including risk factors, symptoms and treatment options.

-Postpartum Post-Traumatic Stress Disorder.
-PPTSD is often caused by a traumatic or frightening childbirth, and symptoms may include flashbacks of the trauma with feelings of anxiety and the need to avoid things related to that event.
+Post-Traumatic Stress Disorder in Pregnancy and Postpartum.
+PPTSD is often caused by a traumatic or frightening childbirth or past trauma, and symptoms may include flashbacks of the trauma with feelings of anxiety and the need to avoid things related to that event.
 Learn more about PPTSD, including risk factors, symptoms and treatment options.

 You can visit HERE for Frequently Asked Questions about pregnancy and postpartum mental health.